lorawoodford/manifester/processor/README.md

 ./bin/site.rb --site="demo" --delete
 ```

-## PROCESS
+### PROCESS

 Process a site manifest.

+## Test

+The tests require DynamoDB local: `./bin/dynamodb.rb --start`

+The tests be run anytime and will not interfere with `development` data as
+separate tables are created and destroyed for test runs.

 ## Production

-Docker is recommended for production use:
+Docker is recommended for production use (and the environment is set to
+production by default in the `Dockerfile`):

 ```bash
 docker build -t manifester/processor .